Cookies & Tracking

 The research area Thermal Energy Storage deals with issues of energy storage, heat management and heat transfer, which are important in all areas of energy use and energy supply.
 The overarching goal is to increase the efficiency of energy process engineering, as a key element in fuel saving and climate protection.
 The department's work includes the development of advanced concepts, components, processes and system technologies in the field of thermal and chemical energy storage, thermal management, as well as fuel treatment for applications in industrial process technology, combined heat and power, and conventional and solar thermal power plant technology.

 Electrochemical Energy Technology

-The further improvement of performance, durability and cost of fuel cells and batteries requires a detailed understanding of the fundamental physical, chemical, and fluid mechanical processes occurring within the cell.
-In the Modeling and Simulation Group, multi-scale and multi-physics models as well as modern numerical simulation methods are developed and applied.
-Our particular expertise is in the areas of detailed electrochemical kinetics and electrochemical impedance spectroscopy.
-The activities are dedicated to solid oxide fuel cells (SOFC), polymer electrolyte fuel cells (PEFC), as well as lithium-ion and lithium-metal batteries (LIB).
+The research area of Energy Storage Simulation is concerned with improving the efficiency, longevity and costs of fuel cells and batteries.
+The prerequisite for this is a detailed understanding of the underlying physical, chemical and fluid mechanical processes.
+In the field of modeling and simulation, multi-scale and "multi-physics" models are developed and applied for this purpose.
+Special expertise is available in the areas of detailed electrochemical kinetics and electrochemical impedance spectroscopy.
+Work is devoted to solid oxide fuel cells (SOFC), polymer membrane fuel cells (PEFC), and lithium-ion and lithium metal batteries (LIB).

 The Energy Storage Integration research area conducts application-oriented research and is particularly concerned with innovative energy storage and energy conversion systems.
 The area focuses on the development of fuel cell systems for applications in aviation.
 The focus is on systems for commercial aircraft, such as emergency power generators and on-board energy systems ("more electric aircraft"), as well as propulsion systems for small aircraft ("all electric aircraft").